We Serve in Communities Near and Far

 Haiti After-School Project

-In 2017, our parishioner Soledad came to us with a request to help her start an after-school project for children at St. Andre's Episcopal Church in Cazale, Haiti.
-Soledad and her family are donating part of their home, and we are collecting much-needed supplies to help kids ages 6-14.
-These kids would otherwise not have adequate facilities to complete their assignments and enjoy supervised play in a fun and safe environment.
-Financial donations are welcome as well.
+Early in 2017, our parishioner Soledad came to us with a request to help her start an after-school project for children of St. Andre's Episcopal Church in Cazale, Haiti.
+Soledad and her family donated part of their home, and St. Margaret's Church collected supplies for kids ages 6-14.
+Additional donations from the parish were used to install solar power.
+The Cazale Community Center opened in September, 2017.
+These wonderful kids now have facilities to complete their assignments and enjoy supervised play in a fun and safe environment.
+Indoor plumbing is the next priority and ongoing financial donations are welcome.
 Would you like to help?

 St. Margaret's parishioners Daniel and Debbie McGee delivered 2016 holiday cheer in the form of gifts, gift cards, food and clothing to representatives of the Plainview/Old Bethpage School District to help local families in need.